MEI Travel Banner Ad

 Interior design is modern and trendy.
 Venues include the boho beach club-inspired Dock House, old ship-themed bar The Loose Cannon, and The Red Room entertainment space.
 It also features one of the best nightclubs at sea — The Manor — complete with a mirror-clad “infinity room” hallway entrance.
 Virgin Voyages also debuted the cruise industry’s first on board tattoo parlor, aptly called Squid Ink.

 In place of main dining rooms and extra-fee specialty restaurants at dinnertime, Virgin has differently-themed restaurants (which would be specialty on most other cruise lines) that are included in the cruise fare.
-Guests can choose from The Wake steakhouse, modern Mexican venue Pink Agave, veggie-forward Razzle Dazzle, Korean BBQ restaurant Gunbae, and more for dinner each evening.
+Guests can choose from The Wake steakhouse, modern Mexican venue Pink Agave, Korean BBQ restaurant Gunbae, and more for dinner each evening.

 Entertainment is another area where Virgin Voyages has set itself apart in the cruise industry.
 Shows include Duel Reality, a retelling of Romeo and Juliet with a circus twist, and It’s a Ship Show where an old-school variety hour meets a late-night talk show.